JoelKessler/PyGEDAI/README.md

 - `eeg`: PyTorch tensor or array-like with shape `(channels, samples)`.
 For best performance convert to a torch tensor before calling.
 - `sfreq`: Sampling frequency in Hertz.
 Guides epoch sizing and band selection.
 - `leadfield`: `(channels, channels)` tensor, numpy array, or filepath pointing to a serialized covariance matrix that drives artifact estimation.
+The row and column order must match the EEG channel ordering because tensors carry no channel labels.

 ### Key Optional Parameters